 It is not hard to reach me.
 You can send me a personal message or follow the website listed on my homepage and contact me there.
 Of course, you can always leave a message on one of my audio or video posts!

-I do not have tab for my arrangements of these songs, thoguh if I put anything together I'll post here again with links.
-The version of Westphalia Waltz arranged by found on the ED tab archives by Ron Zucherman is close to what I play here.
+I do not have tab for my arrangements of these songs, though if I put anything together I'll post here again with links.
+The version of Westphalia Waltz found on the ED tab archives by Ron Zucherman is close to what I play here.
 I tend to play arpeggios (meaning the notes of a chord one-at-at-time) rather than just strum, but the left-hand is mostly the same.
 Ashokan Farewell is a copyrighted song by Jay Ungar.
 You cannot find free tablature for it.
 I learned the song from a version by the Jay Ungar and Molly Mason Band.
 I got the melody from Jay's fiddle and the chords from Molly's guitar. i have been told that there is a dulcimer arrangement of the tune in an instructional book by Bonnie Carol.

 How can a person obtain the tab for Dusty Turtles version of the Westphalia Waltz and the Ashokan farewell?
 Have been unable to make contact with Dusty Turtle him self.